juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ```
 $ X = \includegraphics[alt="Description of image that serves the same purpose",scale=0.3]{mathematicaltikz.png}$
 ```

-### Comments on Accessible Figures

-AI tools can be good at helping you write alt-text (you can even paste in the entire tikz code and ask it to give you an alt text or paste in the picture).
-But do read the output since AI can sometimes give nonsense.
-The alt-text is meant to be short, so see the article above for what is expected when long alt texts are needed for complicated images.

-I add that even though alt-text for mathematical figures may satisfy compliance, it is likely not very accessible.
-I put in here a [plug for PreFigure](https://prefigure.org/) even though I do not see a practical way to use that software with this template.

 ### Internal References (for instance to Theorems)
 When using an internal reference such as